nddave/Setup-Essentials/Essentials/AWS Essentials/Setup Chromedriver and Selenium on Ubuntu EC2.md

-# Setup Essentials: Installing Chromedriver with Selenium on Python3 Ubuntu EC2
+# Installing Chromedriver with Selenium on Python3 Ubuntu EC2

 This setup will walk you through a step by step process of installing Chromedriver with Selenium web scraping library on AWS' EC2 machine preloaded with Ubuntu and Python3.